saswatinandan/CombineHarvester/ttH_htt/README.md

 but the same core scripts should work as well for the HH analysis if one adds to the configs.
 This will be done in a posterior stage.

 #TODO (Xanda):
-Check closelly for the master10X KBFI analysis code + shape systematics
+Check closelly for the master10X KBFI analysis code + couplings scan + shape systematics problable naming modifications

 ==========================================================